IEatSoulsMeow/unofficial_cosmic_reach_launcher/readme.md

-# Unnoficial Cosmic Reach Launcher
+# Unofficial Cosmic Reach Launcher

 This project is <sub>(going to be)</sub> a launcher and instance manager for the game [Cosmic Reach](https://finalforeach.itch.io/cosmic-reach)
 Current version: 0.0.4